concourse/semver-resource/README.md

 # Semver Resource

 A resource for managing a version number.
-Persists the version number in an S3 bucket, though more storage drivers will be coming soon.
+Persists the version number in an S3 bucket or a Git repository.

 ## Source Configuration

+* `initial_version`: *Optional.* The version number to use when bootstrapping, i.e. when there is not a version number present in the source.

 * `driver`: *Optional.
 Default `s3`.* The driver to use for tracking the version.
-Currently the only supported driver is `s3`, though `git` support is coming soon.
+Determines where the version is stored.

+There are two supported drivers, with their own sets of properties for configuring them.

+### `git` Driver

+The `git` driver works by modifying a file in a repository with every bump.
+The `git` driver has the advantage of being able to do atomic updates.

+* `uri`: *Required.* The repository URL.

+* `branch`: *Required.* The branch the file lives on.

+* `file`: *Required.* The name of the file in the repository.

-* `initial_version`: *Optional.* The version number to use when bootstrapping, i.e. when there is not a version number present in the source.
+* `private_key`: *Optional.* The SSH private key to use when pulling from/pushing to to the repository.

+### `s3` Driver

+The `s3` driver works by modifying a file a file in a bucket.

 * `bucket`: *Required.* The name of the bucket.